 Why Your Homeowners Insurance Won't Cover Airbnb

 Insurers classify short-term rental activity as a business pursuit.
-Most policies contain explicit exclusions for business-related liability and property damage, meaning a guest who slips on your stairs, breaks a window, or causes a fire could leave you fully on the hook — with no insurance payout.
+Most policies contain explicit exclusions for business-related liability and property damage, meaning a guest who slips on your stairs, breaks a window, or causes a fire could leave you fully on the hook with no insurance payout.
+Standard homeowners insurance policies contain a business activity exclusion that typically voids coverage when guests are paying to stay, and the liability exposure from a single guest injury lawsuit can wipe out years of Airbnb rental income in one claim.

 Here's what your homeowners policy typically excludes when you're hosting: